-Welcome to the Theatre Dictionary’s conversation about the term TYA (theatre for young audiences).
+Welcome to the Theatre Dictionary’s conversation about the term 10 Out of 12.

-On TYA’s official page, we define the term as “theater performed in the presence of young people,” though one of the adorable kids interviewed in the video has a more evocative way of putting it: “lots of funny, serious, mad and sad stuff.”
-But now we want to know what the term TYA means to you.
+On 10 Out of 12′s official page, we define the term as “a 12-hour rehearsal day in which 10 hours are spent working on lights, sound, costumes, and other technical elements.”
+But now we want to know what the term 10 Out of 12 means to you.
 You can use the comments section to tell us.

-If you’d like to make a video of your own about the term TYA, then we’d love to hear from you!
+If you’d like to make a video of your own about the term 10 Out of 12, then we’d love to hear from you!
 Just email us through our contact page.
 Tell us about yourself and why you want to make a video.
 We’ll be in touch ASAP and give you details on how to add your video to the Theatre Dictionary!

 Mark Blankenship, Theatre Dictionary editor